-Zambia's opposition leader wins landslide election as young people turnout in huge numbers
+Zambia's opposition leader wins landslide election as young people turnout in huge numbers | CNN

 The electoral commission said Hichilema got 2,810,777 votes against Lungu’s 1,814,201, with all but one of the 156 constituencies counted.

-"I therefore declare that the said Hichilema to be president of Zambia," electoral commission chairman, Esau Chulu, said in a packed results center in the capital Lusaka.

-That would make the third time that power has shifted peacefully from a ruling party to the opposition since the southern African country's independence from Britain in 1964.
+It is the third time that power has shifted peacefully from a ruling party to the opposition since the southern African country’s independence from Britain in 1964.

 There was a huge turnout of mostly young people, some who came dressed in their academic robes to protest lack of employment post graduation.